acwstudio/alpine-php-fpm/README.md

 ### Run a container

-To give it a quick try just execute any of those commands and then navigate to [localhost:8088](http://localhost:8088)
+To give a Docker image a quick try, just execute any of those commands and then navigate to [localhost:8088](http://localhost:8088)

 ```sh
 docker run --rm -p 8088:80 joseluisq/php-fpm:8.1 sh -c "echo '<?php phpinfo();' > index.php; php -S [::]:80 -t ."